cjmcguire88/config-files/README.md

 <sup>1</sup>*.zshrc contains configurations unique to my setup and should not be used as is!*
 <sup>2</sup>*Seriously, if you break your system by editing your mkinitcpio.conf...
 I will laugh at you.
 You've been warned!*
 ___
-# *A programmers playground in a gamers paradise...*
+# *A programmer's playground in a gamer's paradise...*

 ![desktop](desktop.png)